vinistock/sail/README.md

 => true
 ```

+## Localization

+Sail's few strings are all localized for English in [en.yml], making it easy to create translations for the desired languages.

 ## Contributing

 Contributions are very welcome!
 Don't hesitate to ask if you wish to contribute, but don't yet know how.